egumasa/linguistic-data-analysis-I/2025/sessions/day1/session3.md

 ## One-liner

-You will learn how to conduct basic corpus search.
+You will learn how to conduct basic corpus searches.

 ## 🎯 Learning Objectives

 > By the end of this session, students will be able to:
 >
-> - Conduct the KWIC search based on chosen corpus
+> - Conduct KWIC searches on [English-Corpora.org](https://www.english-corpora.org/)
-> - Run frequency analysis on a Web Corpus
+> - Sort KWIC search results to obtain qualitative observation about language use
+> - Use advanced search strings such as regular expression to fine-tune the search results

 ## 🔑 Key Concepts